ConnieGuan/YellowCow/README.md

-# Yellow Cow (Team A5)
+# Pintura by YellowCow (Team A5)
-A repo for Yellow Cow (Team A5) for COGS 121 Spring 2017
+A repo for YellowCow's app Pintura for COGS 121 Spring 2017

 Note: View all milestone assignments in "milestones" directory.

-# Formula used for post radius visibility
+## Formula used for post radius visibility
 radius(in meter) = 200 + (10 x Upvotes)

-# Start Server
+## Start Server
 `npm start`

-# Deployed to
+## Deployed to
 https://pintura.herokuapp.com/

+## Login
+Sample accounts stored in client.json or create your own account